project-miracl/miracl/README.md

 To reproduce our baselines:

-1. Install the development version of Pyserini following [these instructions](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).
+1. Install the development version of Pyserini following [these instructions](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation). **(To run baselines on surprise languages, you'll need to re-build both Anserini and Pyserini)**
 2. Manually place all topics and qrels files under `tools/topics-and-qrels`.
 The topics and qrels files can be found under `miracl-v1.0-${lang}/topics` and `miracl-v1.0-${lang}/qrels` in the [HuggingFace dataset](https://huggingface.co/datasets/miracl/miracl).
     ```
     git clone https://huggingface.co/datasets/miracl/miracl